 The U.S. Department of Transportation found that sending or receiving a text message takes a driver’s eyes off the road for an average of 4.6 seconds.
 This means that the driver of a car going 55 mph would essentially be driving blindfolded for the length of one football field.
 Additionally, the DOT found that distracted driving creates a crash risk 23 times worse than non-distracted driving does.

 Distracted driving may legally be grounds for negligence if a distracted driver causes an accident.
 If the distracted driver is injured in the accident, then his or her contribution to the accident can limit the amount in damages that driver can receive.
 Ultimately, it is not worth it to drive distracted.

 People who have been injured due to a distracted driver may be eligible for damages.
 You should not have to carry the financial burden of medical bills, lost wages or property damages.
-If you have been injured due to the negligence of a drunk driver, Contact the South Florida Drunk Driving attorneys from Wolf & Pravato as soon as possible after your car accident.
+If you have been injured due to the negligence of a drunk driver, Contact the South Florida personal injury lawyers from Wolf & Pravato as soon as possible after your car accident.
 Justice is not automatic; we will fight for you.
-Contact Wolf & Pravato at 1-954-633-8270.
+Contact Law Offices of Wolf & Pravato at 1-954-633-8270.

 We help the victims of other practice areas:

 - Self-Driving Car Accident Florida